Tag Archives: Baptism

 The Jordan and Christian Baptism

-Today, every Catholic parish church at its baptistery celebrates the mystery of the baptism of Jesus in the Jordan as new believers receive new life and regular believers remember their own baptism into the death and resurrection of Jesus Christ.
+Today, every Catholic parish church has its baptistery where the mystery of the baptism of Jesus is celebrated for new believers.
 Some eastern Christian churches call their baptisteries simply “the Jordan.”

-Today the most authentic site of Jesus’ Baptism, according to archeologists, is in Jordanian territory at el-Maghtas, where a large church and pilgrim center has been built following excavations begun in 1996 by Jordanian archeologists.
+Today the site of Jesus’ Baptism, according to archeologists, is in Jordanian territory at el-Maghtas, where a large church and pilgrim center has been built following excavations begun in 1996 by Jordanian archeologists.
 It is probably the “Bethany beyond the Jordan” mentioned in the New Testament where Jesus was baptized and John the Baptist preached.

-The Jordan River offers a commentary on the mystery of death and resurrection of Jesus, expressed in his baptism.
+The Jordan River offers its own commentary on the mystery of death and resurrection of Jesus, expressed in his baptism.
 At one end of the river is the Sea of Galilee brimming with life, and at the other end is the Dead Sea a symbol of death.
 The river holds these two realities together, and if we reverse its course we can see the gift God gives us through Jesus Christ.

 Like him, we pass through the waters of baptism from death to life.